mrhota/rust/src/doc/guide.md

     ErrorReason(String),
 }
 ```

-Where a `StringResult` is either an `StringOK`, with the result of a computation, or an
+Where a `StringResult` is either a `StringOK` with the result of a computation
-`ErrorReason` with a `String` explaining what caused the computation to fail.
-These kinds of
+or an `ErrorReason` wrapping a `String` explanation of what caused the
-`enum`s are actually very useful and are even part of the standard library.
+computation to fail.
+These kinds of `enum`s are very useful and are even part of
+the standard library.

-As you can see `enum`s with values are quite a powerful tool for data representation,
+As you can see, `enum`s with values are a powerful tool for data representation,
 and can be even more useful when they're generic across types.
-But before we get to
+Before we get to
-generics, let's talk about how to use them with pattern matching, a tool that will
+generics, let's talk about how to use them with pattern matching, a tool that
-let us deconstruct this sum type (the type theory term for enums) in a very elegant
+will let us deconstruct enums in an elegant way that avoids repetitive
-way and avoid all these messy `if`/`else`s.
+`if`/`else`s.

 # Match

-Often, a simple `if`/`else` isn't enough, because you have more than two
+Often, a simple `if`/`else` isn't enough, because you may have more than two
 possible options.
-And `else` conditions can get incredibly complicated.
-So
+And `else` conditions can get complicated.
+So what's the
-what's the solution?
+solution?

 Rust has a keyword, `match`, that allows you to replace complicated `if`/`else`
 groupings with something more powerful.
 Check it out: